Motion-DVAE: Unsupervised learning for fast human motion denoising: Experimental results

 The previous experiment fixed the number of iterations for the proposed and state-of-the-art optimization-based methods.
 The proposed inference model was optimized for 50 iterations.
 We used the implementation default number of iterations for \cite{rempe2021humor} and \cite{tiwari22posendf}.
-We are now interested in investigating the methods' performance as a function of the speed.
+We are now interested in investigating the methods' accuracy as a function of the speed.
 For this purpose, we vary the number of iterations.
 For the proposed method, we use the regression mode (0 optimization iterations) as well as the optimization mode for a number of steps between 20 and 250.
-The optimization process of HuMoR can be divided into 2 parts: (i) A first part called VPoser-t minimizes the projection error of 3D predictions relative to 2D keypoints~\cite{openpose}, with a pose prior~\cite{SMPLify} and regularization terms. (ii) The second part of optimization uses a CVAE motion prior.
-We first decrease the number of iterations of the last part, which is the most time-consuming and the less important for the final results.
-We then decreased the number of iterations for VPoser-t, leading to significant degradation in performance.
-Pose-NDF uses 5 steps of 50 iterations.
-At each iteration, the observation reconstruction weight becomes less and less important compared to the pose prior and smoothing term.
-Then, changing the number of iterations per step would change the balance of the loss functions, and we thus reduce the number of steps instead.
+The methodology for reducing \cite{rempe2021humor} and \cite{tiwari22posendf} optimization processes as well as experiments on the output plausibility as a function of speed are exposed in the supplementary material (see \cref{sec:additional_exp}).

 Experiments were performed on a randomly selected subset of 54 sequences from the test set of noisy AMASS, with a noise standard deviation of 0.15.
-We define acceptability thresholds for each metric.
+We arbitrarily define acceptability thresholds for each metric, these could differ depending on the use case.
 For the speed, we consider that a method should not be more than 10 times slower that the frame rate.
 Beyond that, we consider that the method becomes difficult to use on a large scale.
 For accuracy, we expect the method to decrease the error of the noisy observations by at least 33 percent.

-Finally, joint acceleration should be between half and double of the ground-truth joint acceleration.
+Results are shown in \cref{evolution}.
+HuMoR obtains good accuracy performance, but its slowness makes it unusable in practice.
+Pose-NDF with 5 steps satisfies all the criteria, however Motion-DVAE is the best choice to obtain good accuracy in a reasonable amount of time.